mrossini-ethz/parseq/README.md

 (or subexpression ...)
 ```
 The subexpressions are tried in the given order and the result of the first one that succeeds is accepted.
-It produces the result of the succeding subexpression or `NIL` if none match.
+It produces the result of the succeding subexpression.
 The amount of input consumed depends on the subexpression.
+If none of the subexpressions matches, the expression fails.

 ### Greedy repetition
 ```
 (* subexpression)
 ```
 Tries subexpression consecutively as many times as possible.
-Always succeeds because zero repetitions are allowed.
+This expression always succeeds because zero repetitions are allowed.
-Returns a list of the succeeding matches.
+A list of the succeeding matches is returned.
 The amount of input consumed depends on the subexpression and the number of times it matches.

 ### Greedy positive repetition